-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. demonstrate an advanced and integrated understanding of a broad range of qualitative methods applicable to their field;

-2. reflect critically on studies that employ a range of qualitative research methodologies and their applicability to research problems in their field, including the designs of research studies;

-3. apply cognitive, technical and areative skills to use and evaluate a broad range of qualitative research methods in the design of a substantial research-based piece of scholarship;

-4. develop skills in the gathering, management, analysis, evaluation and interpretation of a broad range of qualitative data;

-5. demonstrate the ability to use qualitative research software packages such as NVivo for exploratory data analysis;

-6. present to an interdisciplinary audience a coherent and sustained argument justifying their choice of qualitative research methodologies and methods for a specific project, using high level communication and technical skills and awareness of ethical issues; and

-7. demonstration advanced skills of written and spoken academic communication.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.demonstrate an advanced and integrated understanding of a broad range of qualitative methods applicable to their field; 2.reflect aritically on studies that employ a range of qualitative research methodologies and their applicability to research problems in their field, including the designs of research studies; 3.apply cognitive, technical and creative skills to use and evaluate a broad range of qualitative research methods in the design of a substantial research-based piece of scholarship; 4.develop skills in the gathering, management, analysis, evaluation and interpretation of a broad range of qualitative data; 5.demonstrate the ability to use qualitative research software packages such as NVivo for exploratory data analysis; 6.present to an interdisciplinary audience a coherent and sustained argument justifying their choice of qualitative research methodologies and methods for a specific project, using high level communication and technical skills and awareness of ethical issues; and 7.demonstration advanced skills of written and spoken academic communication.
+Required Reading:Nil.

-Class Contact: 3 hours per week of contact requiring participation in lectures, workshops, group work, presentations, blended learning activities etc, for a period of 10 weeks (total 30 hours), or equivalent.
-Approximately 9 hours per week of independent individual and group work on assignments and projects will also be required.

-Assessment: Pass mark 50% Assignment, Four short assignments (10% each) that focus on skill development in qualitative methods and techniques (1500 words in total), 40%.
+Assessment:Pass mark 50% Assignment, Four short assignments (10% each) that focus on skill development in qualitative methods and techniques (1500 words in total), 40%.
 Presentation, Presentation following critical review of other studies (1000 word equivalent), 20%.
 Assignment, Major Assignment designed to test indepth understanding of qualitative methodologies and capacity to choose, employ and defend (2500-3000 words), 40%.
 Total word equivalence is 4500-5500 words.